WHY MUSIC MATTERS

 Joy Galliford, PhD | Executive Director | Friends of South Florida Music

-Friends of South Florida Music (FSFM), formed in 2016, is a foundation focused on providing
+Friends of South Florida Music (FSFM), a non-profit foundation,

-early childhood music education to underserved communities in South Florida.
+provides early childhood music education to children of all

 Why FSFM Matters